-Financial services provider PKF-VMB, now known as Moore, may have been around for almost 20 years, but they still have the mentality of a growth company.
-And that comes in handy, because PKF-VMB has many scale-ups among its clients.
-They are not looking for standard solutions, but rather customized solutions for their specific business.
+Financial services company PKF-VMB (better known as Moore) may have been around for almost 20 years, but they still have the mindset of a growth company.
+And that comes in handy, because Moore counts a lot of scale-ups among his clients.
+They are not looking for standard solutions, but rather customised solutions for their specific business.
 “Choosing to partner with BrightAnalytics was therefore an obvious choice.
 Because of their intuitive software, but even more so because of their people”, says CEO Wim Seynaeve.

-That changed when PKF-VMB came into contact with BrightAnalytics at a trade fair.
+That changed when Moore came into contact with BrightAnalytics at a trade show.
 “We discovered that their tool could be the ideal solution for our customers, and a perfect addition to our product portfolio.
 With BrightAnalytics, instead of using a custom-made Excel sheet, we could build a management reporting system in the cloud in an intuitive and easy way”, says Wim.

-In early 2019, PKF-VMB therefore launched two – relatively complex – pilot projects with BrightAnalytics.
+So in early 2019, Moore launched two – relatively complex – pilot projects with BrightAnalytics.
 The results were so promising that the company became a partner and decided to offer the tool to its customers from now on.
-“The first customer with whom we deployed BrightAnalytics was an organization that had grown through acquisitions, and consisted of 16 entities and several stores per entity,” explains Stijn Van Walle, Manager of Financial Management at PKF-VMB.
+“The first customer with whom we deployed BrightAnalytics was an organization that had grown through acquisitions, and consisted of 16 entities and several stores per entity,” explains Stijn Van Walle, Manager of Financial Management at Moore.
 “For them, we now map the actual performance per store entity, and not just once a quarter, but at any time.
 This allows the owner to intervene where necessary.”

 A second pilot project involved a non-profit organisation.
 “There, the primary motivation was not financial reporting, but the need for a clear overview of all ongoing projects, expected subsidies, salaries to be paid, etc.”, Stijn continues.
 “BrightAnalytics provides the link between accounting, the time registration system and the invoicing system.
 Thanks to its forecasting and budgeting module, the organisation can also perfectly assess when to invoice which partner.
 A bit of an atypical customer for BrightAnalytics.

-And that proved to be a crucial reason for PKF-VMB to opt for BrightAnalytics.
+And just that turns out to be a crucial reason for Moore to choose BrightAnalytics.
 “The people at BrightAnalytics enjoy joining us in the search for challenges, for ways to develop their software even further.
-That attitude fits our DNA perfectly, and that of our customers.
+That attitude fits our DNA perfectly.
+And with that of our customers.
 Scale-ups want solutions that work.
 These are often so tailor-made that they can only be applied to their company.
 BrightAnalytics can be fully tailored to our client’s needs.
-That’s the case because they have the right people in house.
+That’s also because they have the right people in house.
 They know what it’s like to be a growth company, so they understand our world perfectly.”